hjdarnel/letterboxd-dtdd-extension/README.md

 You can pin warnings to always see their status for a film.

 Creating an account and API key from DTDD is recommended.
 The extension is not guaranteed to work without one.
-Once You may [find your API key here](https://www.doesthedogdie.com/profile).
+Once you have an account, you may [find your API key here](https://www.doesthedogdie.com/profile).

+## Installation

+You can find the extension in the [Chrome Web Store](https://chromewebstore.google.com/detail/eambbnoeghjgfjpeiahmmahpckloaiib).

 ## Screenshots
 You can see the top content warnings below the ratings on the lower right side.
 The total number of DTDD users voting Yes/No is displayed next to the warning.
 The list is sorted by the highest count of "Yes" votes.